automata-network/automata-dcap-attestation/solana/programs/automata-dcap-program/README.md

 # Automata DCAP Solana Program Guide

-This repository includes the implementations for:

-- DCAP Attestation Solana Program

-and

-- DCAP Attestation Solana Rust Client

 To interact with the program, you must install the following on your machine:

 - [Rust](https://www.rust-lang.org/tools/install)